PyLink/PyLink/docs/technical/pmodule-spec.md

 As an example, one protocol module that tweaks this is [`Clientbot`](https://github.com/GLolol/PyLink/blob/1.0-beta1/protocols/clientbot.py#L17-L18), which removes all options except `ip`, `protocol`, and `port`.

 ## Changes
+* 2017-03-15 (1.2-dev)
+   - Corrected the location of `self.irc.cmodes/umodes/prefixmodes` attributes
+   - Mention `self.conf_keys` as a special variable for completeness
 * 2017-01-29 (1.2-dev)
    - NOTICE can now be sent from servers.
    - This section was added.